fluent/fluent-plugin-opensearch/README.md

 ### resurrect_after

-You can set in the elasticsearch-transport how often dead connections from the elasticsearch-transport's pool will be resurrected.
+You can set in the opensearch-transport how often dead connections from the opensearch-transport's pool will be resurrected.

 ```
 resurrect_after 5s # defaults to 60s